 This is a list of our current features.
 Please note that Untranslatable is a platform under development.
 If you have any ideas, feel free to let us know.

-Your submission should be the word or phrase you'd like to submit.
+Your entry should be the word or phrase you'd like to submit.
 We accept anything that is slang, idiom, expression or otherwise interesting to share.

 This is an open category, and things can and will be added along the way.